borisvanschooten/webcogs-ai-toolkit/vscode-extension/webcogs/README.md

 ## Features

 Provides methodical **prompts-as-code** facilities that are complementary to the ad hoc prompting offered by most code generating AI tools.
 Instead of prompting in a chat line, then throwing away the prompts once the code is generated, prompts can be embedded in the source code.
+This allows you to *specify context more precisely and consistently*, which increases generation accuracy.
+Also, you can *re-generate code easily when the specifications change*, making it easier to use AI code generation to not just create but also maintain your code.

 - Put prompts directly in your source code inside comments and generate functions in place.
+Basically you write the docs, and have the AI generate your functions.

 - Define context via file-wide system prompts and include external files in your prompts.